FAQ's search.htm links.htm

 • install replacement or repaired sliding doors on the 1890's addition

-• Replace three swinging doors and associated trim work
+• Replace three swinging exterior doors and associated trim work

 • Replace brick floor in kitchen area